My Weird Prompts

 Abstract

-My Weird Prompts is a fully automated podcast pipeline that transforms short voice recordings into polished, multi-voice podcast episodes.
-A user records a question or topic on their phone; within 15–20 minutes a complete episode is published with AI-generated dialogue between two fictional hosts, original cover art, loudness-normalised audio, show notes, and an RSS feed entry.
+My Weird Prompts is a fully automated podcast pipeline that transforms prompts into polished, multi-voice podcast episodes.
+A user submits a topic — via the Recorder PWA, Telegram bot, or MCP admin server — and within 15–20 minutes a complete episode is published with AI-generated dialogue, original cover art, loudness-normalised audio, show notes, and an RSS feed entry.
+The pipeline supports over a dozen episode formats including standard discussions, multi-voice panels, roundtables, debates, news briefings, and interviews.

 The system is built on a serverless architecture using Modal for GPU compute, Cloudflare R2 for object storage, Neon PostgreSQL for metadata, and Vercel for static site hosting.
-At current scale the pipeline costs approximately $0.33–0.45 per episode in compute.
+GPU compute is generously sponsored by Modal, whose support makes this experiment possible.

-This document describes the production architecture as of February 2026, including the 12-stage pipeline, the two-pass editing system, the parallel TTS strategy, the safety and fault tolerance mechanisms, and the cost model.
+This document describes the production architecture as of April 2026, including the LangGraph pipeline, the multi-model A/B testing strategy, the parallel TTS architecture, the safety and fault tolerance mechanisms, and the cost model.

 1. Introduction